 During its millennial history it underwent many changes and became the property of the Savoy in the second half of the fourteenth century.
 Later he was the official residence of the branch of the gods Savoy-Carignan and later it was elected seat of the "Royal Villas" of the royal family of the king of Sardinia, then king of Italy in summer and in autumn.

-It became a cultural pole and very popular museum, it is part of the circuit of the Savoy residences the Piedmont, of the system Castles Open of the Lower Piedmont and from the 1997 is part of the serial site Savoy residences.
+It became a cultural pole and very popular museum, it is part of the circuit of the Savoy residences of Piedmont, of the system Castles Open of the Lower Piedmont and from the 1997 is part of the serial site Savoy residences.
 It is also included in the list of World Heritage SitesUNESCO.

 in 1372 Federico II of Saluzzo he gave the castle to the pledge Falletti accounts.
 After a few years he returned to the Marquis of Saluzzo and in the second half of the XIV century, an illegitimate son of the last Prince of Savoy-Achaia, he managed to get the feud and the Racconigi castle, thus beginning the Savoy-Racconigi dynasty.

 in 1620 Carlo Emanuele I of Savoy he gave it to his son Tommaso Francesco di Savoia, the progenitor of the dynasty Savoy-Carignan.
 At the time the structure was that of a classic medieval castle and remained unchanged until the mid-seventeenth century, when he was subjected to a first re-arrangement at the behest of Tommaso's son, Emanuele Filiberto, who commissioned Carlo Guarini, in the 1676 the complete transformation of the fortress into "Villa of delights"